PerfectlySoft/Perfect-NIO/README.md

 The above spins off an asynchronous activity (in this case, sleeping for 1 second) and then signals that it is complete.
 The value that it submits to the promise, "OK", is sent to the client.

+It's important to note that subsequent activities for the route will occur on the NIO event loop.

 #### stream
 Stream data to the client.